bwplotka/my/web/content/posts/go-microbenchmarks-benchstat.md

 featuredImage: "/og-images/gophermetric.png"
 ---

-Many have been written and spoken about the [Go built-in (micro-)benchmarking framework](https://pkg.go.dev/testing#hdr-Benchmarks), available with those special `func BenchmarkXYZ(b *testing.B)` testing functions and executed with `go test -bench BenchmarkXYZ` Go command.
+Many have written and spoken about the [Go built-in (micro-)benchmarking framework](https://pkg.go.dev/testing#hdr-Benchmarks), available with those special `func BenchmarkXYZ(b *testing.B)` testing functions and executed with `go test -bench BenchmarkXYZ` Go command.
 I wrote about micro-benchmarking in Go extensively in [my "Efficient Go" book (Chapter 8)](/book), but there are also free resources e.g. [generally up-to-date 10y old good Dave's Cheney blog post](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go).

 However, not many know about the amazingly useful [`benchstat` tool](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat).
 It allows readable comparisons (diffs) of results across comparable benchmark runs.
 I literally cannot imagine analysing micro benchmarks results without `benchstat` and I wished it was a bit more visible and explained in the Go community.